kanchenjunga circuit trek

 Add-ons & Options

-As we've tailored our Kanchenjunga Trek package keeping in mind that it fits within the budget of all adventure seekers and try to customize it accordingly, however, we are always open to leveling up your trip with premium other services.
-Having said not everyone has the same preferences and feels comfortable in ways that we craft.
+As we've tailored our package, keeping in mind that it fits within the budget of all adventure seekers and trying to customise it accordingly, however, we are always open to levelling up your trip with premium other services.
+Having said that, not everyone has the same preferences and feels comfortable in ways that we craft.
 We feel so grateful to elevate your trip with premium add-ons on your bucket list odyssey to the Kanchenjunga region.
-From visualizing your manifestations and affirmations to crafting the packages accordingly and assisting you throughout the journey like a shadow, we are always committed to your service!
+From visualising your manifestations and affirmations to crafting the packages accordingly and assisting you throughout the journey like a shadow, we are always committed to your service!

-These ADD-ONS are simply the suggestions that trekkers always crave to enlist in their packages; hence, you can even customize them as per your budget, time, and choices.
+These ADD-ONS are simply the suggestions that trekkers always crave to enlist in their packages; hence, you can even customise them as per your budget, time, and choices.

 • Porter Services for USD 390: Add a porter along with a guide to your trek, and hike in ease, enjoying the view without feeling the load on your back; 1 porter can be shared between 2 hikers with a load of 22 kgs.
 So, if you are a duo of hikers, then you can share 1 porter carrying the luggage of both of you, but it must not exceed 22 kgs.